 The effect of Mix-and-Match lithography is shown in Fig. 8.
-Exposure area for EB decreased in 1/6 compared with an area for EB when exposed by EB exposure only.
-Exposure time for EB decreased in 1/3.
-This discrepancy in reduction ratio
+Exposure area for EB decreased to 1/6 compared with an area for EB when exposed by EB exposure only.
+Exposure time for EB decreased to 1/3.
+This discrepancy in reduction ratio is due to blanking time, settling time of EB and stage motion.